Atreyu: In Our Wake and departure of Alex Varkatzas (2018–2020)

-Baptize (2020–present)
+Baptize (2020–2023)

 In October 2020, the band released a single titled "Save Us".
 They also announced several lineup changes, including the addition of new drummer Kyle Rosa, as Brandon Saller would focus on clean singing only.
 Meanwhile, bassist Marc McKnight would take over screaming vocals.

 On March 4, 2021, the band announced that their eighth studio album Baptize would be released on June 4, 2021, through Spinefarm Records.
 Ahead of the release, they also released two singles: "Warrior" featuring Blink-182 drummer Travis Barker and "Underrated".

+Series of EPs and The Beautiful Dark of Life (2023–present)

+On April 17, 2023, the band released an EP titled The Hope of a Spark.
+On August 18, the band released a second EP, The Moment You Find Your Flame, and revealed there would be a series of EPs released in 2023, in which all the songs would end up on The Beautiful Dark of Life, which is their next full-length album, due by the end of the year.
+The third and final EP of the series, A Touch in the Dark, was released on November 3.
+That same day, it was revealed The Beautiful Dark of Life would be released on December 8.

+On August 1, 2025, the band released a re-recorded version of The Curse.
+The updated version features Saller and McKnight on vocals rather than the band's original vocal lineup of Varkatzas and Saller.

 Musical style and influences

-Atreyu has been described as metalcore, post-hardcore, hard rock, and alternative metal.
+Atreyu has been described as metalcore, alternative metal, post-hardcore, and hard rock.
 According to Adrien Begrand of PopMatters, "Atreyu is too goth to be emo, too metal to be punk, and too brazenly emotional to be metal".
 According to Begrand, Atreyu's music often features elements of heavy metal, psychedelic rock, gothic rock, hardcore punk, thrash metal, blues rock, emo, hard rock, screamo and melodic death metal.

 In an interview, guitarist Dan Jacobs stated he is a really big '80s rock fan.
 He then went on to quote "I love all that stuff and I think that is one generation where music was done right and I try to apply that as much as possible to our music".
 He also went on to discuss Atreyu's influence from the Gothenburg metal scene.
 A few bands he mentioned that the band loves are: Arch Enemy, In Flames, Soilwork, and all those type of bands.